 Step 1 – Install / Update OpenSSH Server

 OpenSSH Server is available under default yum repositories.
-We can install or update latest OpenSSH server using following command available under yum repositories.
+We can install or update the latest OpenSSH server using following command available under yum repositories.

 sudo yum install openssh-server

 Step 2 – Start OpenSSH Service

-After installing openssh latest rpm packages, start the service using following command and make it to auto start on system boot.
+After installing OpenSSH latest rpm packages, start the service using the following command and make it autostart on system boot.

 Step 3 – Open Port in Firewall

 If you are using iptables to secure your server, use the following command to open port for SSH access.

 iptables -A INPUT -s 192.168.1.0/24 -p tcp --dport 22 -j ACCEPT